ooni/ooni.org/content/post/venezuela-internet-censorship.md

 [2](/post/venezuela/torping-bridge.1534407911.tsv), [3](/post/venezuela/torping-bridge.1534407977.tsv),
 [control](/post/venezuela/torping-bridges-control.1534407588.tsv).

-Venezuela Inteligente tested a random sample of unlisted, publicly available bridges from [BridgeDB](https://bridges.torproject.org/), revealing that the failure rate is around 26% and that all testing to private Tor bridges resulted in successful connections, regardless of
+Conexión Segura y Libre tested a random sample of unlisted, publicly available bridges from [BridgeDB](https://bridges.torproject.org/), revealing that the failure rate is around 26% and that all testing to private Tor bridges resulted in successful connections, regardless of